 Here’s an excellent question from Kasia.

 Not being a professional artist before, and not having the lingo to describe my process, I’m at loss for words.
 The story about how I got started feels bulky and long and cumbersome, but I don’t necessarily want a 30 second elevator pitch either.
-Any ideas?”
+So how do I explain what I do?”

 Well, we’re diving in at the deep end with this one.

-Sherlock Holmes would call it a two pipe problem and I agree, although instead of tobacco I shall be relying on half a biscotti.
+Sherlock Holmes would call it a two pipe problem, although instead of smoking tobacco I’ll be crunching a biscotti.

-This question is, to me, about the fear of being judged.
+This question is about the fear of being judged.

 In other words, getting flustered or not knowing what to say when a stranger asks about your job isn’t a sign that you suck.